 I am George McCranie IV, a Coffee County DUI second offense attorney serving clients throughout southeast Georgia.
 If you retain me to handle your DUI defense, I will take every opportunity to help you avoid or reduce the serious second DUI consequences.
 Keep reading to learn more about our approach to defending second DUI charges in Georgia.

 Under Georgia law, you are guilty of a DUI if your blood-alcohol concentration (BAC) is 0.08% or more.
 If you’re under the age of 21, the BAC threshold drops to 0.04%.
 While you should take every DUI charge seriously, it’s vital that repeat offenders consult with a DUI defense lawyer.

 A DUI second offense conviction increases the criminal penalties.
 A second conviction also increases the driver’s license consequences imposed by the Department of Driver Services (DDS).
 The DUI second offense consequences include the following:

-- Criminal Penalties: If convicted of a second offense DUI, the state requires that you spend at least 72 hours — possibly longer, depending on the facts of your case — in jail.
+Even if you’re facing a misdemeanor, compared to a first DUI, the penalties for a DUI second offense are significantly higher.
+If convicted of a second offense DUI, the state requires that you spend at least 72 hours — possibly longer, depending on the facts of your case — in jail.
+In fact, you might face up to a year of jail time and probation.
 The court will also sentence you to a mandatory minimum of 240 hours of community service.